How Migraine Headaches Start

 It begins from nowhere with symptoms like vision changes, nausea or the light or sounds that make you wince in pain.
 Sometimes it has no pain at all, but the discomfort level is high.
 For instance, you may feel pressure and see spots with neck stiffness and nausea.
-The migraine is not just a severe headache, its awfully uncomfortable and can be debilitating if relief is not received rapidly.
+The migraine is not just a severe headache, it’s extremely uncomfortable and can be debilitating if relief is not received rapidly.
 Some people wake up with migraines and others develop them throughout the day.

 Migraines are a part of a neurological condition, and that is why you might have those visual changes, sensitivity to sound, light, and even smell.
 However, treating or managing the condition depends on how well you understand the phases.